-Step 11: Add Grout
+Step 11: Apply Grout

 For the grout for pavers, something like polymeric sand is your best bet.
 This sand is made for use as grout in pavers and more.
 If you can find it then it will be worth it.
-All you have to do is add it and smooth it out.

 Project from hawke2005.